timezonerain/Regional-Sample-Size-Planning/README.md

 - For negative binomial endpoints, e.g. the number of new lesions seen during a 6-month period, the "Negative Binomial Endpoints" tab should be selected.

-The below steps will use difference of means (normal) as an endpoint for illustration.
+The below steps will use normal endpoint for illustration.

 <h4 id="fill-in1">Step 2: Fill in required information</h4>